fininhop/free-code-camp/algorithms/title-case-a-sentence.md

   //Get the first character, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();

-  //Set the first letter capitalized to the word with the corresponding index. arrWords[i] = arrChars.join('');
+  //Set the first letter capitalized, to the word with the corresponding index. arrWords[i] = arrChars.join('');

   i++;